 A simple box of cake mix has all the makings for a delicious cake – it just needs a little doctoring or TLC!
 Doctoring cake mix is an easy way to make store-bought cake mix taste extra special, with that from-scratch flavor!!
 To doctor cake mix all you need to do is ignore the back of the box and add a few simple ingredients!
 Easy-peasy!
 The additional “secret ingredients”, such as instant pudding mix, sour cream, pure vanilla extract, and an additional egg, gives a box mix that extra-moist, flavorful, almost-from-scratch flavor!

-Making these little cakes is an easy process!
+Making cake pops without a stick is an easy process!
 However, unfortunately it’s also a slightly tedious one involving a lot of repetition.

 Most recipes, including this one, make cake pops by mixing cake crumbs with frosting and forming the mixture into golf ball-sized spheres.
 The cake balls are then stuck on the end of a lollipop stick and set in the refrigerator to chill.
 After chilling, the balls are dipped into chocolate and decorated with sprinkles.
 Voilà!
 As if by magic – homemade cake pops!